This booklet outlines why accelerating the uptake of renewable energy is key to a climate-safe future.

-Japan, holding the G20 presidency in 2019, asked the International Renewable Energy Agency (IRENA) for a status and outlook report on these variable renewable energy (VRE) sources.
-IRENA has engaged with successive G20 presidencies since 2015 on a toolkit for renewable energy deployment.
+Japan, holding the G20 presidency in 2019, asked the International Renewable Energy Agency (IRENA) for a report on the implications of the global energy transformation for climate and sustainability in a broad sense.

 A collaborative campaign, launched at the 9th Clean Energy Ministerial (CEM) in May 2018 and co-ordinated by the International Renewable Energy Agency (IRENA), calls for wider adoption and improved use of model-based LTES.
 This brochure highlights findings from the first-year of the LTES campaign.